arjkb/personal-story/unm-guide/index.md

 ---
 *An unofficial guide for Amrita students planning to study at UNM.*

-First up, congratulations on being admitted to UNM!
+First up, congratulations on being admitted to the University of New Mexico!

 I've been an undergrad exchange student at UNM during Spring 2016, and I'm currenly in the CS Master's program at UNM.